New fundraising goal announced!

-Historic Oak View County Park is excited to announce the addition of a late-nineteenth century tenant house to the existing farm landscape!
-The building made its eleven-mile journey on September 1, 2012 from its former location in Wendell to its new home at Historic Oak View County Park.
+Historic Oak View County Park is excited to announce the addition of a late-19th century tenant house to the existing farm landscape!
+The building made its 11-mile journey on September 1, 2012, from its former location in Wendell to its new home at Historic Oak View County Park.

-Recent research efforts at Historic Oak View County Park have yielded information about the enslaved African Americans, and later tenant laborers, who created a community of their own alongside the middle class landowners.
-Though tenancy was widespread on farms across the country, and as many as 6 tenant houses once existed at Oak View, these houses are rarely preserved.
+Recent research efforts at Historic Oak View County Park have yielded information about the enslaved African-Americans, and later tenant laborers, who created a community of their own alongside the middle class landowners.
+Though tenancy was widespread on farms across the country, and as many as six tenant houses once existed at Oak View, these houses are rarely preserved.

-By donating to the Tenant House Restoration Fund, you can help ensure that this story, this very important part of Oak View’s history, continues to be told to the over one hundred thousand people who visit Oak View each year.
-We need to raise $20,000 in order to receive a matching $20,000 from the Marion Stedman Covington Foundation.
+By donating to the Tenant House Restoration Fund, you can help ensure that this story, this very important part of Oak View’s history, continues to be told to the more than 100,000 people who visit Oak View each year.

-Would you consider helping us meet this goal?
+Would you consider helping us meet our goal?
 Remember, every dollar helps!

 See pictures from the day the Tenant House moved to Oak View!